Close-up of a piano keyboard with black and white keys, showing signs of wear.

 How did you create Lines Unwritten?

 The seed of Lines Unwritten was planted in quiet moments — fragments of lyrics scribbled in notebooks, voice memos recorded at odd hours, and melodies born from lived experiences.
 The title reflects the emotions, thoughts, and stories that often go unspoken, existing between the lines of everyday life.
 I wrote most of the lyrics myself, refining them over multiple drafts until every line fit my vision.
 My years of classical guitar and writing poetry gave me the tools to shape these ideas into music that feels alive and intimate.
 New technology offered unexpected possibilities, subtle sparks along the way, but every note, phrase, and emotion was guided by my hands, my heart, and my story, yet touched by a hint of the unknown.
 In the end, the heart of these songs comes from me.
+I also directed the entire sound of the album — choosing arrangements, instrumentation, tempo, and vocal style.
+Even when technology helped with certain parts of the production, I made every creative choice from the first lyric to the final mix.

 What does “Lines Unwritten” mean?